cyrusimap/cyrus-imapd/docsrc/imap/download/installation/manage-dav.rst

       collections and :rfc:`5322` messages to store iCalendar data.
     * Allows non-CalDAV/remote calendar clients to query freebusy information of Cyrus CalDAV users via freebusy URLs.
-    * Allows scheduling transactions between separate calendaring and scheduling systems via the iSchedule protocol (currently only used within a Cyrus Murder).
     * Acts as a Time Zone Distribution Service by serving iCalendar (VTIMEZONE) data to client systems.
 * Contacts (CardDAV)